-not give us a call today and have it
+So why not give us a call today and have it professionally

 ACT Inflatable Lifejacket Services can supply and service most brands of inflatable lifejackets.
 Give us a call for a competitive quote on the sale of new lifejackets.

-Our client base includes: Australian Federal Police Tactical Response Group, Environmental Protection Authority, NSW State Waters, National Transport Safety Bureau, Snowy Mountains Hydro Scheme, ACT Rowing Association, Monaro Police, Southern Region RMS, local and interstate fishing clubs and the recreational sector.
+Our client base includes: Australian Federal Police Tactical Response Group, Environmental Protection Authority, Australian Transport Safety Bureau, Australian Maritime Safety Authority, Australian Fisheries Management Authority, Snowy Mountains Hydro Scheme, Waters NSW, ACT Rowing Association, Monaro Police, Southern Region RMS, local and interstate fishing clubs and the recreational sector.
 We are the ACT/Southern NSW Stormy Seas sales agent.
 Give us a call for the best price on Stormy products.

 Don’t forget the NSW lifejacket laws for Alpine Waters.
 All persons on board a vessel less than 4.8mts in length must wear a lifejacket.
 Your inflatable lifejacket must be serviced and signed off annually or as per the manufactures specifications.
 If inspected by Maritime or the Police and it has not been serviced you could receive an infringement notice.

-As can be seen from the photos above leaking valves, and faulty "O" rings on an operating head.
+As can be seen from the photos above leaking and damaged oral tubes.
 This is the reason jackets should be checked on a regular basis by either the owner or by a certified servicing agent.
 This is only a few of many faults that can be detected on a full service.
 ACT Inflatable Lifejacket Services is focused on providing a high-quality service and customer satisfaction.
 We will do everything we can to meet your expectations.

 Care should also be taken when purchasing an inflatable jacket to ensure that it conforms to Australian Standards.
 Inflatable jackets conforming to Australian Standards meet AS 1512 (lifejacket Type 1) or AS 4758 (Level 150 or Level 100); or some overseas standards.
 This will be clearly marked on the jacket.
 As our lifejackets spend much time in a harsh environment (particularly with saltwater boaters), it is mandatory that this style of jacket is serviced annually by an accredited service centre or the original manufacturer.
 This will ensure that the jacket is in good working order.
 When they are serviced, checks will be carried out to ensure the bladder, reflective tapes, buckles and straps are in working order, and that the inflation system and oral inflation tube are operating correctly.
 It is important that boaters check jackets regularly, prior to wearing.
 Make a visual check for damage and unscrew the gas cylinder to ensure it has not been pierced.
 If it has been pierced then replace it immediately.
 Without this occurring the jacket will not inflate.
 It is important that you ensure the cartridge is screwed in firmly.
 Cartridges can loosen from continual vibration whilst stowed in a car or boat.
 If a cylinder is loose, gas can escape through the thread upon activation.